-He was served this tea at a dinner event and thought I would like it.
-Back then I was trying to get myself to drink green tea for its health benefits, but I was finding it very hard to enjoy the brew.
+He was served this tea at a dinner event in Japan and thought I would like it.
+Back then I was trying to get myself to drink green tea for its health benefits but I was finding it very hard to enjoy the brew (especially for someone used to having tea with milk).
 Hitesh knew this, and thought this Genmaicha tea would get me to like green tea more.
-So I tried it, and I have been hooked ever since.
+I tried it, and I have been hooked ever since.

-Genmaicha is a Japanese green tea mixture with toasted brown rice.
-I never thought of brown rice as having any flavor, but when it is roasted and added to this green tea it adds a nice nutty flavor and gives the tea a mild earthy aroma.
+Genmaicha is a Japanese green tea mixed with toasted brown rice.
+I never thought of brown rice as having any flavor, but when it is roasted and added to green tea it adds a nice nutty flavor and gives the tea a mild earthy aroma.
 The nutty flavor elevates this green tea to a whole new level.

-The Story of Genmaicha:
+The Story of Genmaicha: The Poor Man’s Tea.

 Interestingly, the story of Genmaicha is one of desperation in Japan.
 Genmaicha came out of a need in Japan for affordable tea.
 Historically, tea was a luxury item that could only be afforded by the Samurai class and the wealthy lords of Japan.
 The regular peasant class however could not afford this luxury item called tea.
 And what small amount of tea they could buy would not last long.

-Out of this elemental need for their tea to last longer, the peasant class resolved to adulterate their tea with what was plentiful and inexpensive in Japan at that time – rice.
+Out of this elemental need for their tea to last longer, the peasant class resolved to adulterate their tea with what was plentiful and inexpensive in Japan at that time – rice!
 They would dilute their tea with a little bit of toasted brown rice.
 Not only did the rice create larger quantity of a tea drink it also added bulk to the tea leaves, this way what little tea they had could be made to last longer.
 And since the poorer population could not afford the finer and delicate tea leaves known as the sencha crop which was picked in the spring, they used the larger coarser tea leaves known as bancha that were picked later in the season, thus making their tea even more affordable.

 This desperate need for low-cost tea in Japan is how a new tradition of combining tea leaves with rice was born, creating a new tea mixture called Genmaicha.

 For many years Genmaicha remained a poor man’s drink in Japan.
 The upper classes stayed away from it, as there was no need for them to adulterate their high quality tea with rice.
 But in recent years a new generation of consumers have discovered Genmaicha.
 With the price of tea no longer an issue, Genmaicha is now made with high quality sencha rather than bancha (the coarser leaves), and has developed a more mainstream following.

 I love Genmaicha tea!
-When it comes to green tea, it’s got to be Genmaicha – The Poor Man’s Tea.
+When it comes to green tea, it’s got to be